gongysh2004/CogView4-FastAPI/API_DOCUMENTATION.md

 ## 1.1.
 Overview

 The CogView4 Image Generation API Server is a high-performance, OpenAI-compatible image generation service built with FastAPI.
-It implements a persistent worker pool architecture with multiprocessing for true concurrent image generation, streaming capabilities, and intelligent chunking for large images.
+It implements a persistent worker pool architecture with multiprocessing for true concurrent image generation, **intelligent prompt batching for GPU efficiency**, streaming capabilities, and intelligent chunking for large images.

 ## 1.2.
 Architecture Overview